LSSTDESC/psf-weather-station/README.md

 ## downloading new GFS data
 The repository contains code to automatically download and process GFS data of interest for the user.
 The only inputs required are location of observatory, in lat/long rounded to nearest 0.5 degrees (e.g. for Gemini South, we use lat=-30 and lon=289.5), and start/end dates formatted as in 20190528 (ideally these should roughly match start/end dates of available telemetry).

-Additional requirements: pygrib (recommend using conda install for this rather than pip) and wget

 Run:

 `psfws.get_noaa_data(start_date, end_date, lat, lon)`